wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/using-dynamic-recepient-list-endpoints-1.md

-# Routing a Message to a Dynamic List of Recipients
+# Routing Messages to a Dynamic List of Recipients
-## Example use case

-This sample demonstrates message routing to a set of dynamic endpoints.
+This example demonstrates message routing to a set of dynamic endpoints.

 ## Synapse configuration

-The XML configuration for this sample is as follows:
+Following are the integration artifacts you can use to implement this scenario.

 ```xml tab='Error Handling Sequence'
 <sequence name="errorHandler">